-Illegal drugs consist of any number of different substances, including marijuana, cocaine, LSD, “mushrooms,” and crystal methamphetamine, to name a few.
+Illegal drugs consist of any number of different substances, including marijuana, cocaine, LSD, “mushrooms,” and crystal methamphetamine.
+Of course, these are just a few.
 If someone is caught carrying, using, or attempting to sell illegal drugs, there are serious legal consequences.
 Out of all types of drugs, illegal drugs are often the most dangerous because there is no way to know what is actually in them.
-It is imperative that parents talk to their children about the implications of using illegal drugs.
+You may be wondering what kids need to know about drugs that are illegal since this category is so broad.
+Essentially, it is imperative that parents talk to their children about the implications of using illegal drugs.
 Aside from being arrested or having to pay fines, most people who are caught with illegal drugs also must serve a prison sentence.

 Why Are Illegal Drugs Dangerous?